 Exercise: Take time out of your day to exercise.
 There are numerous ways to exercise, like; yoga, running, hitting the gym, and meditation.
 Through exercising, your mind is set free from negative thoughts that may have caused PPD, and exercising helps you keep fit too.

-: House chores can be tiring, especially after childbirth.
+House Assistance: House chores can be tiring, especially after childbirth.
 These tasks can be delegated to professional house managers or family friends; this helps reduce hopelessness or any other negative feelings toward babies.

 Plan your life: Failing to plan is planning to fail.
 It is advisable to plan how you handle your daily tasks, either by keeping a diary or a notebook.
 Write down all the things you need to do on each particular day.
 This reduces the likelihood of absentmindedness and speeds decision-making.